-Once your ride is completed it is wise to remove any build up of snow, ice, mud and grime.
-Not only will this help you keep the vehicle longer and in good condition for resale but will eliminate potential hazards the next time you use the vehicle.
-Wash your vehicle in warm soapy water then allow it to dry.
+Once completing your ride it is wise to remove any build up of snow, ice, mud and grime.
+Not only will this help you keep the ATV longer and in good condition for resale but will eliminate potential hazards the next time you use the ATV.
+Wash the ATV in warm soapy water then allow it to dry.
 (A towel may help).
-Do not wash your vehicle outside during freezing weather.
+Do not wash the ATV outside during freezing weather.
 Apply appropriate lubrication as described in the MAINTENANCE section.

 Part of your responsibility towards safety is to respect the contents of this Operator's Guide.
-It provides valuable advice on how to properly take care of your ATV.
-If further assistance is required, your authorized Bombardier ATV dealer is always willing to help.
+It provides valuable advise on how to properly take care of your ATV.
+If further assistance is required your authorized Bombardier ATV dealer is always willing to help.

-Modification of the vehicle to increase speed and performance may violate the terms and conditions of your vehicle limited warranty.
+Modification of the ATV to increase speed and performance may violate the terms and conditions of your ATV limited warranty.
 In addition, certain modifications including the removal of engine or exhaust components are illegal under most laws.